 The Association operates under a constitution and a set of bylaws.

 By virtue of the deed to your property, you are a part owner of the common property of the Barnes Landing Association.
-Your dues payment is required in order for the Association to meet its obligations of protecting and enhancing the community in general and individual homeowners like yourself.
+Your annual dues payment is required in order for the Association to meet its obligations of protecting and enhancing the community in general and individual homeowners like yourself.
 Dues are collected primarily for the insurance, maintenance, and preservation of the the Association common property.
 All property owners in Barnes Landing are eligible for membership in the Association.

 Barnes Landing Association Properties